 Baby Talk: 9 Months Old

-Ethan is officially 9 months old and it finally hit me a few days ago that I need to start planning his first birthday party.
+Ethan will officially be 9 months old this upcoming Tuesday (the 26th) and it hit me a few days ago that I need to start planning his first birthday party.
 Holy cow, right?
 When did this little guy become almost a whole year old?

 Here are a few updates about life at 9 months: